Xerox Considers Buying Out HP: Report

 What Happened

-The board of the Connecticut-based company discussed the possibility on Tuesday, and is considering making a cash-and-stock offer, people close to the matter told the Wall Street Journal.
+The board of the Connecticut-based company discussed the possibility on Tuesday, and is considering making a cash-and-stock offer, people close to the matter told WSJ.

-Xerox, a veteran printer and copy machine manufacturer, has a market value of $8.071 billion as of today, while HP is valued at $26.64 billion, more than three times its value, data from Yahoo Finance shows.
+Xerox, a veteran printer and copy machine manufacturer, has a market value of $8.071 billion, while HP is valued at $26.64 billion, more than three times its value, data from Yahoo Finance shows.

 What’s Next

-The company has received a funding commitment from an unnamed major bank to help with the buyout deal, the Wall Street Journal reported.
+The company has received a funding commitment from an unnamed major bank to help with the buyout deal, WSJ reported.

 Xerox’s consideration comes at the same time when it is ending a year-long dispute with the Fujifilm Holdings Corporation (TYO: 4901) over their joint venture Fuji Xerox.